Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 That’s all.

-Helpful Read: Practical tips on learning how to learn with Josh Waitzkin
+Helpful Read: Practical Tips on Learning How to Learn with Josh Waitzkin

 I realized that the blogging and travel industry works through networking.
 Bloggers cannot survive in solitude.
-They need help and they should help others.
+They need help, and they should help others.

-11. Never regret for the time gone
+11. Never regret the time gone

 An article that always helps me when I worry: 15 things to think less about.
+These also help: Lessons I learned in my 20s, Excel in Your 30s With These Ideas, and Van Gogh on courage and perseverance.

 Have fun blogging.
-When a long task list awaits you on a Sunday morning and you wonder what happened, remember why you started it all.
+When a long task list awaits you on a Sunday morning, and you wonder what happened, remember why you started it all.
 To be your boss.
 To tell stories.
 To share your experiences.

-- Backlinko’s list of Google’s 200 ranking factors
+- Backlinko’s List of Google’s 200 Ranking Factors

-- Writers Write (I sign up for their challenges often or look for prompts when I can’t write at all)
+- Writers Write (I sign up for their challenges often or look for prompts when I can’t write at all.)

-- Grammarly for editing
+- Grammarly for editing (less and less now)

-- Pexels, Unsplash, Pixabay (and many others) for stock pictures
+- Pexels, Unsplash, Pixabay (and many others) for stock pictures (I prefer my own pictures and only use these websites for a one-off photo I don’t have.)

 - Smartblogger’s Proofreading: 7 Editing Tips That’ll Make You a Better Writer